-The $5,000 scholarship will be administered by the ACI Foundation and awarded annually to undergraduate students who are enrolled in a bachelor’s degree program in civil engineering or construction management from an accredited institution of higher education.
-Students with an interest in concrete structural design or construction are preferred.
-Students belonging to an ACI student chapter and in good standing with an accredited institution in the Unites States are invited to apply, with preference going to candidates who are active members in the ACI Rocky Mountain Chapter.
-A paid summer internship in the Denver Metro area is offered, but not mandatory.
+The ACI Foundation will administer and award the $5,000 Roger S Johnston Memorial Scholarship annually to undergraduate students.
+These students must be pursuing a bachelor’s degree program in either civil engineering or construction management from an accredited institution of higher education.
+The preference is for students with an interest in either concrete structural design or construction.
+An invitation to apply goes to students belonging to an ACI student chapter and in good standing with an accredited institution in the Unites States.
+Preference will go to candidates who are active members in the ACI Rocky Mountain Chapter.
+A paid summer internship in the Denver Metro area is also available, but not mandatory.

 The ACI Foundation offers fellowship and scholarship opportunities to students whose studies relate to the concrete industry.
 To learn more about the ACI Foundation and its councils, visit ACIFoundation.org.